joaop-mirfa/vault-common/common/Software Arch Principles/SOLID Principles/Liskov Substitution Principle.md

 #SOLID

+The Liskov Substitution Principle says that an object inheriting from a base class, interface, or other abstraction must be semantically substitutable for the original abstraction.

+Even if the original abstraction is poorly named, the intent of that abstraction should not be changed by the specific implementations

 	Let ∅(x) be a property provable about objects x of type T. Then, ∅(y) should be true for objects y of type S, where S is a subtype of T.